High School Application

 - Two letters of recommendations, which must be from a math and/or science teacher.
 A third optional letter of recommendation (from an advisor, mentor, or community leader), which will be completed online by the recommenders.

-Students can expect to hear about their application status between April to June, 2018.
+Students can expect to hear about their application status between March and June, 2019.

 Applicants must provide a valid e-mail address, as this is how all information will be disseminated.